 It's best to scoop them out of the boiling water with a slotted spoon and add them directly to the pan with the sauce.

-They are also great served with a simple melted vegan butter and sage sauce.
+PSST!
+Gnocchi are also delicious served with a simple vegan butter and sage sauce.

 - Use the right potatoes: the best potatoes for making homemade gnocchi are floury potatoes, rich in starch and low in water content.